 Our staff and volunteers continue to offer these essential services

 - To-go meals at our Bowery campus — Breakfast (8 a.m.) and lunch (1 p.m.) are served outdoors, to-go.
 It is critically important that people without a home or a job have access to life-sustaining meals to boost energy, nutrition and immunity during this time.
 A hand-washing station is available to each guest.

 - Showers and clothing at our Bowery campus — We have begun to offer this service again, on a limited, modified basis at our Bowery campus.
 Personal hygiene is critically important at this time, and yet people without a home have few good options right now for keeping clean.

-- Overnight shelter at our Tribeca campus — We continue to welcome more than 130 people each night who otherwise do not have a home.
+- Overnight shelter at our Tribeca campus — We continue to welcome New Yorkers in need each night who otherwise do not have a home.
 Each guest is able to rest overnight, shower, and eat dinner and breakfast.
 We conduct daily verbal and visual health screenings.
 We have also modified sleeping arrangements, created isolation areas and enforced new protocols for cleaning, PPE and social distancing.

-- Residential programs for men and women — We continue to offer Residential programs for nearly 125 men and women at four other locations.
+- Residential programs for men and women — We continue to offer Residential programs for more than 80 men and women at four other locations.
 Residents are largely sheltering in place as they continue with counseling, classes and a journey toward independent living.